 Enter your email and I'll send it directly to you!
 Plus, enjoy new recipes, entertaining tips, and a free surprise bonus!

-Ingredients You Will Need For Roasted Brussels Sprouts With Sweet Potatoes
+Roasted Brussel Sprouts With Sweet Potatoes

 A top view of two sweet potatoes, a bowl of Brussels sprouts, a small bowl of olive oil, and a dish with spices labeled as salt, cayenne pepper, paprika, onion powder, garlic powder, and black pepper, arranged on a white surface.